 Our number one selection for the best ski mask is this great model from Astro Ai.
 This fantastic mask is a great option for skiers looking for a high-quality versatile mask that will protect them from the elements regardless of the weather.

 The first feature we’re gonna cover on this ski mask is it’s versatility.
-This mask is able to be worn as a full mask, a half mask, a neck gaiter as well as several other styles.
+Skiers can wear this as a full mask, a half mask, a neck gaiter as well as several other styles.

 This is great because it allows you to adjust the mask depending on the weather outside or your current temperature.